IntegratedSalad/LocalChat/design.md

 ## GUI library:
 FTLK or raygui

-Logging functionality?
+## Logging
+Build with maybe different logging levels.

+## Testing
+Functional tests.
+"Live tests" -> after the application finished (code is delivered) build for testing/debug and look at the logs if everything is ok.

 ## How BV operates
 ## LocalChat
 # Application Overview
 LocalChat serves as a messaging utility over local network (LAN).
 It utilizes mDNS and DNS-SD networking protocols in order to connect OS agnostic hosts in the same network, without setting up a DNS server, or utilizing any other external server, that would exchange messages, manage sessions and provide other utilities, required from this type of entity.
 LocalChat uses FLTK to provide a GUI for a user; a panel with available hosts within the network,